skip to Main Content

 Email: melton@erskine.edu

-Format: Asynchronous, with several live video conference discussion sessions required
+Format: asynchronous, with some live video conference discussion sessions

 Course Description: